History of the Jews in France

 The History of the Jews in France

-The history of the Jews in France deals with the Jews and Jewish community in France.
+The history of the Jews in France deals with the Jews and Jewish communities in France.

 There has been a Jewish presence in France since at least the early Middle Ages.
-France was once a centre of Jewish learning, nit persecution increased as the Middle Ages wore on.
+France was once a center of Jewish learning, nit persecution increased as the Middle Ages wore on.

 The French Jewish community is found mainly in the metropolitan areas of Paris, Marseille, Strasbourg, Lyon, and Toulouse.

 Today, French Jews are mostly Sephardi and Mizrahi who came from North Africa and the Mediterranean region and span a range of religious affiliations, from the ultra-Orthodox Haredi communities to the large segment of Jews who are entirely secular.

 According to the Jewish Encyclopaedia (1906), "The first settlement of Jews in Europe are obscure.
 From 163 B.C.E. there is evidence of Jews in Rome. in the year 6 C.E. there were Jews at Vienne and Gallia Celtica; in the year 39 at Lugdunum (i.e. Lyon).